The Wind PTC Cliff Is Looking Less and Less Scary

 The wind market faces a number of well-known challenges in the 2020s, chief among them transmission constraints in key development regions and growing competition from utility-scale solar.

-But even over the longer horizon, there are stronger reasons for optimism than existed a few years back — starting with the big news this week that Congress granted the wind industry (but not solar or energy storage) a one-year extension of its tax credit.
+But even over the longer horizon, there are stronger reasons for optimism than existed a few years back — starting with the big news this week that Congress granted the wind industry (but not solar) a one-year extension of its tax credit.

 2019 was supposed to be the last year a developer could qualify a new wind project for the PTC at the 40 percent level.
 Now, developers can quality projects in 2020 at the 60 percent PTC.

-Note: Correction: The story originally said 50GW would be built in a three-year window.
-That capacity will go up over a five-year period.